-Why should people stay in Valencia during the winter?
+Why should people stay in Valencia during the fall, winter, or spring?

-Valencia is a Snowbird’s dream retreat!
-It has an amazing Mediterranean climate with winter temperatures (December through February) averaging between 10 meter (33 feet) during day time.
+Valencia is a Snowbird's dream retreat!
+It has an amazing Mediterranean climate with winter temperatures (December through February) averaging between 10°C - 15°C (50°F - 59°F) during day time.
 The mild weather and the sunny days are a perfect combination for an unforgettable experience.

 For more climate information visit Meteoblue